dylaande9596/Portfolio-for-Programming-1/README.md

 ## Etch-A-Sketch
-### Description: Use the arrow keys to move a line across the screen and draw pictures.
+### Description: A project where you can use the arrow keys to move a line across the screen and draw pictures.
 ### GUIs
 ![EtchitySketchity](https://github.com/dylaande9596/Portfolio-for-Programming-1/blob/master/EtchASketch/EtchitySketchity.png?raw=true)
 ![Etch2](https://github.com/dylaande9596/Portfolio-for-Programming-1/blob/master/EtchASketch/Etch2.png?raw=true)